 Seattle, Washington — July 9, 2019 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) and Brian Wiser are proud to announce the immediate availability of his new book “The Etch-a-Sketch and Other Fun Programs.”
 This is a collection of his Apple II software programmed when he was a student.
 BASIC and machine language programming were once taught in schools, and here you’ll find a variety of useful graphics, education, utility, and game software.
 The author also shares fun stories about his programming experiences in school.

 The “The Etch-a-Sketch and Other Fun Programs” is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
 The Premium Paperback and Hardback have a color interior, printed on premium paper.
-A disk image will be available on the Apps page.
+A disk image is on the Apps page.

 - Table of Contents – PDF